project-hatohol/hatohol/client/HowToTest.md

 NOTE: If you use non-Japanese langage environment Linux, You need to specify following environment variables before running feature test(s):

     $ export LANG=ja_JP.utf8 LC_ALL=ja_JP.UTF-8

+Hint: Casper.js test generator which is called [resurrectio](https://github.com/ebrehault/resurrectio) is provided as Chrome extension.
+You can use this Chrome extension to generate feature test skelton.
+This extension's Casper.js target is Casper.js **1.1-beta** series.
+Casper.js 1.0 or older dose *NOT* support.